docker/cli/docs/deprecated.md

 While most registries conform to the specification, we encountered some registries to be non-compliant, resulting in `docker pull` to fail.

-As a temporary solution, Docker Engine v20.10 includes a fallback mechanism to allow `docker pull` to be functional when using a non-compliant registry.
+As a temporary solution, Docker Engine v20.10 added a fallback mechanism to allow `docker pull` to be functional when using a non-compliant registry.
 A warning message is printed in this situation: